realworldocaml/book/book/variants/README.md

 In addition to the ordinary variants we've seen so far, OCaml also supports so-called *polymorphic variants*.
-As we'll see, polymorphic variants are more flexible and syntactically more lightweight than ordinary variants, but that extra power comes at a cost. [polymorphic variant types/basic syntax of]{.idx}[variant types/polymorphic]{.idx
+As we'll see, polymorphic variants are more flexible and syntactically more lightweight than ordinary variants, but that extra power comes at a cost.
-#VARTYPpoly}
+[polymorphic variant types/basic syntax of]{.idx}
+[variant types/polymorphic]{.idx}

 Syntactically, polymorphic variants are distinguished from ordinary variants by the leading backtick.
 And unlike ordinary variants, polymorphic variants can be used without an explicit type declaration:

 ```ocaml env=main
 # let three = `Int 3